s9e/TextFormatter/docs/Cookbook/10_Bundles/Fatdown.md

 **Fatdown** is a bundle based on the Litedown plugin which supports most of Markdown's features plus media embedding and enhanced typography.

+### Demo

+You can try the [real-time JavaScript demo](http://s9e.github.io/TextFormatter/fatdown.html), or you can compare Fatdown to various Markdown implementations via [the wonderful Babelmark 2](http://johnmacfarlane.net/babelmark2/).

 ### Examples

 ```php